tushar-mohan/perftools/docs/examples/papiex-mpi-example/index.md

 If the test fails, you may need to [enable performance counter access for ordinary users](https://github.com/tushar-mohan/perftools/blob/master/README.md#enable-access-to-cpu-counters).

-Let's add the tools to our shell environment:
+Let's add perftools to our shell environment:
 ```
 $ module load /home/tushar/perftools/perftools-1.2.1/perftools
 ```